greydanus/greydanus.github.io/_posts/2020-03-10-lagrangian-nns.markdown

 	<div class="thecap" style="text-align:left; display:block; margin-left: auto; margin-right: auto;"><b>Figure 4:</b> Learning the dynamics of a double pendulum.
 Unlike the baseline neural network, our model learns to approximately conserve the total energy of the system.
 This is a consequence of the strong physical inductive bias of the Euler-Lagrange constraint.</div>
 </div>

 It's also interesting to compare qualitative results.
 In the video below, we use a baseline neural network and an LNN to predict the dynamics of a double pendulum, starting from the same initial state.
-You'll notice that the both trajectories seem reasonable until the end of the video, when the baseline model shifts to states that have much lower total energies.
+You'll notice that both trajectories seem reasonable until the end of the video, when the baseline model shifts to states that have much lower total energies.

 <div class="imgcap" style="display: block; margin-left: auto; margin-right: auto; width:80%">
 	<div style="overflow:hidden; padding-top: 40%; position: relative;" >